pereznetworks/WeatherX/README.md

 # Status: currently on PREP TASK

   - implementing React-Router, Server-Side-Rendering Merge front-end and back-end
+    - Heroku best-practice is to setup cluster-abstraction, which requires SSR for react
-    - will bring many benefits, I list the ones that inspired this branch of the project
+      - will bring many other benefits,
+        - I list the ones that inspired this branch of the project
         - front-end will more closely align with Best Practices,
         - can implement better Security, better performance
         - front-end and back-end can be merged, run as 1 server

   - there are at least 3 options that I am considering...
-     - Heroku best-practice is to setup cluster-abstraction, which requires that SSR for react

 # PREP TASK: Weigh options